50 Cat Facts That Are Purr-fectly Fascinating

 Cats domesticated themselves

-While dogs were brought in homes and selected based on tasks they could perform, like hunting and guarding, one fun fact about cats is that they weren’t brought in so much as they cohabitated.
+While dogs were brought into homes and selected based on tasks they could perform, like hunting and guarding, one fun fact about cats is that they weren’t brought in so much as they cohabitated.
 “After living alongside humans, they realized that we wouldn’t kick them out of our homes and then invited themselves right in,” says Watson.
-“This is why cats are still so easily adaptable to outside life and why socialization within the first 8 to 12 weeks of a kitten’s life is crucial to determining the demeanor and sociability of the cat.”
+“This is why cats are still so easily adaptable to outside life, and why socialization within the first 8 to 12 weeks of a kitten’s life is crucial to determining the demeanor and sociability of the cat.”

 Cats have four different types of hair